5 Ways to Justify Branded Merchandise to the Haters

 Jill Tooley

 Jill composes all kinds of content for QualityLogoProducts.com, including site product descriptions and articles for the company's blog.
-She also helps with social media efforts and answers customer questions when needed.
+She also helps with social media efforts.
 She's a bit of a chatterbox when she gets to know you, so speak up anytime to start a conversation!

 Jill Tooley